 Contact: Ken Jahnke

 Since 1999, First Congregational has experienced a rich and multi-faceted relationship with the African Inland Churches in Kenya, a denomination deeply engaged in social service.
 Our church has worked with the denomination and the Kerio Valley District Church Council to improve quality of life in the western region of Kenya.
-Our missions in Kenya are enacted through the development and support of programs that encourage spiritual growth, educate children though scholarships to go to high school, and empower women through microloans.
+Our missions in Kenya are enacted through the development and support of programs that encourage spiritual growth and educate children though scholarships to go to high school.

 Despite a great distance between our two organizations, our Kenya partnership is a close, genuinely mutual effort.
 We nurture and support each other in numerous ways.
 Members of First Congregational travel to Kenya regularly, visiting leaders and friends in the area and visiting the Kenya students we support with scholarships.
 First Congregational also hosts visitors from Kenya to our area whenever the opportunity arises.